davidgasquez/handbook/Open Data Protocol.md

 - **Permissionless**.
 Anyone should be able to add/update/fix datasets and relations between them.
 Think GitHub style collaboration.
 - **Aligned Incentives**.
 Curators should have incentives to improve the datasets.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
 	- Curating the data provides compounding benefits for the entire community!
+	- Surfacing great datasets should be also rewarded.
 - **Open Source**.
 Datasets could be stored in a decentralized way using something like IPFS and queried via tools like DuckDB.

 ## Landscape